mik-e-kim/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/1-DeployAndConfigureAzureResources.md

 This deployment script creates the required Azure Active Directory (AAD) accounts and generates a self-signed certificate for the ASE ILB and Application Gateway SSL endpoint using a provided custom domain.
 Users will be prompted for two logins, one for Azure Active Directory (AAD) and another for Azure Resource Manager (ARM).
 The only required inputs are guided prompts for providing an email address for SQL Threat Detection alerts and an Azure Subscription ID.

-## Example 2: Deploy with custom certificate and custom domain, and set password policy
+## Deploy with a custom certificate and a custom domain

 ```powershell
 .\1-DeployAndConfigureAzureResources.ps1